-Learning Objective Content Personal Study Activities # of hours 1.1 Recognize the responsibilities and intervention limits of an AME (Aircraft Maintenance Engineer) Course OutlinePersonnel Licenses Guided reading of Part IV and Chapter 566 of Part V of the CAR (regulations and standards of AME licences) 6 1.2 Recognize and interpret the provisions on aeronautics legislation and the rules of ethics related to the work of an AME.
+Learning Objective Content Personal Study Activities # of hours 0.1 Introduction (week 1 only) Course Outline and explaination of the teaching strategies.
+Note: Introduction during the first week.
+The group will be split in two.
+15 students on the first class of week 1 and 14 on the second class of week 1 (same content) Acquire the capacity to use TEAMS 2 1.1 Recognize the responsibilities and intervention limits of an AME (Aircraft Maintenance Engineer) Personnel Licenses Guided reading of Part IV and Chapter 566 of Part V of the CAR (regulations and standards of AME licences) 4 Recognize and interpret the provisions on aeronautics legislation and the rules of ethics related to the work of an AME.
 Approved Maintenance Organizations (AMO) Manufacturers Operators/AMO.
 Applying laws Code of ethics: to come Civil authorities Canadian organizations Foreign organizations Quebec Aerospace Association (www.aqa.ca) Consultation du répertoire des entreprises aéronautiques de l'ÉNA.
 Guided reading of the Aeronautics Act Guided reading of the Canadian Aviation Regulations Guided reading of the Transportation Appeal Tribunal of Canada (TATC) Guided reading of the Chicago Convention Guided reading of Appendices 6 and 8 of the Chicago Convention .
 4 1.3 Recognize the norms of civil aviation Type Certificate Supplemental Type Certificate Certificate of Registration Flight Authorities ATA 100.
-Guided reading of CAR, part 2 and 5 6 Exam # 1 2
+Guided reading of CAR, part 2 and 5 6 Exam#1 2